 The Mines of Moria.
 When the Fellowship enters the mines of Moria we are taken deep into caverns and tunnels where the dwarves constructed incredible mazes and halls, the depths of which have been revealed much clearer on 4k TVs.

 The upgraded audio isn’t as much of a jump as it is in video, as previous Blu-ray editions already featured incredible DTS-HD Master Audio 6.1 surround sound.
 But the Dolby Atmos capabilities expand the potential to distribute sound overhead and behind (with the right speaker system) and add other audio channel to the surround sound format.

 We just mentioned The Mines of Moria where there is so much more image to see, but there is also more to hear.
 The whispers and whines of the orcs, deep thumps of the Belrog, and arrows whishing by are enhanced by the wide range of Dolby Atmos provided for these editions.
 One of the most chilling audio moments is when Pippin accidentally knocks a skeleton, chains and all, down into the depths of the mines.
 It’s an “audio moment” that is accentuated by how long it takes (almost 30 seconds) for the skeleton to reach the bottom.

-Another audio moment is when the Fellowship attempt to take the Pass of Caradhras over the Misty Mountains but are ambushed by Saruman.
-The sounds of lightning, winds, and snow avalanche provide a good Atmos experience especially in the subwoofer range.
+Another audio moment is when the Fellowship attempts to take the Pass of Caradhras over the Misty Mountains but are ambushed by Saruman.
+The sounds of lightning, winds, and snow avalanches provide a good Atmos experience, especially in the subwoofer range.